realcathode/ftrace-hooking/README.md

-> This project is published strictly for **educational and defensive research purposes**.
-It demonstrates how userland authentication flows can be subverted via dynamic linking abuse.
-Do **not** deploy this on systems you do not own or have explicit permission to test.
+> This project is published strictly for educational and defensive research purposes.
+It demonstrates how kernel execution flow can be redirected using ftrace to intercept system calls.
+Do not deploy this on systems you do not own or have explicit permission to test.

 ## Modern Linux Syscall Hooking via Ftrace + Kprobes (PoC)